Henry Plée: Teachers

-Inviting many Japanese masters to France allowed him to learn in continuity from his actual level, instead of starting from the beginning in every school in Japan.
-It also molded French karate with a unique blend of not favoring any karate style over another.
+By inviting Japanese masters to teach in France, Plée was able to continue learning at an advanced level rather than restarting his training in each Japanese school.
+This approach also influenced the development of French karate, which incorporated elements from different karate styles rather than privileging a single school.

 Students

 Henry Plée instructed many black belts who became the foundation of the European karate institutions, and are today some of the highest ranking karate masters in Europe, including:

 Henry Plée training of survival techniques forbidden in competition in 1999.

 Henry Plée and students in the 1950s.